langer-jaros/learning/code/git/git.md

 ## Branching

-The default branch (and usually the main one) is caled "master".
+The default branch (and usually the main one) is called "master".
 It is handy to create a new branch once you want to create new feature.

 ```sh